dad98253/swagmac/README.md

 .

-The dhcp lease input file is expected on leases.txt.
+The default input file name for type 4 input (dhcp lease input file) is leases.txt.
 If your dhcp server is a Windows server, it can be generated using your dhcp server snap in.
 Select your server - IPv4 - Scope - Address Leases in the left hand pane.
 Select all of the data in the center pane and then click the "Export List" button on the toolbar.
 Select the csv output format.
 Note that this file will need to be converted to 8 bit ascii when you move it to your linux machine...
 A sample output follows:

 Client IP Address,Name,Lease Expiration,Type,Unique ID,Description,Network Access Protection,Probation Expiration,Filter Profile,Policy